opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Jobs.md

 .popupHead}** checkbox.
 For more information, refer to [Multi-Instance Jobs](../../../operations/job-names.md#Multi-In) in the **Concepts** online help.

-Select the **[Disable Build[[]{.MCTextPopupArrow}Determines, when a build is requested, if the job\'s frequencies are reviewed by
+Select the **[Disable Build[[]{.MCTextPopupArrow}Determines, when a build is requested, if the job's frequencies are reviewed by
 SMASchedMan to refer to if it qualifies for the build date.
-If the value is False (default), when a build is requested, the job\'s frequencies are reviewed by SMASchedMan to refer to if it qualifies for the build date.
+If the value is False (default), when a build is requested, the job's frequencies are reviewed by SMASchedMan to refer to if it qualifies for the build date.
 If the value is True, when a build is requested, SMASchedMan ignores the job.
-When the value is True, the job can still be added to a daily schedule through manually adding it or through a \$JOB:ADD(HLD) event.]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup .popup .popupHead}** checkbox.
+When the value is True, the job can still be added to a daily schedule through manually adding it or through a $JOB:ADD(HLD) event.]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup .popup .popupHead}** checkbox.
 For more information, refer to [Disable Build](../../../objects/jobs.md#disable-build) in the **Concepts** online help.

 Select a **[primary machine[[]{.MCTextPopupArrow}Defines the name of a single machine for the job to run on.
-If the Primary Machine is not available at the job\'s run time, the job will not be able to run unless Alternate machines are avail-able.
+If the Primary Machine is not available at the job's run time, the job will not be able to run unless Alternate machines are avail-able.
 Additionally, if a Primary Machine is configured, the job cannot be configured to run on a Machine group.]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody